A Healthy Plainville Spinal Disc

 Let us look at two benefits for the spine when Cox® distraction manipulation is done.

-First, Layden Chiropractic uses a specialized type of Plainville spinal manipulation which increases the disc space height, enlarges the nerve opening size, reduces pressure inside the disc to aid in circulation, returns lost range of motion to the spine and creates nerve conduction to the brain for pain relief.
+First, Layden Chiropractic uses a specialized type of Plainville spinal manipulation which increases the disc space height, boosts the nerve opening size, drops pressure inside the disc to help in circulation, returns lost range of motion to the spine and creates nerve conduction to the brain for pain relief.
 (4) This latter benefit is called afferentation.
 The manipulation undoes the effects of gravitational and work effort changes in the spine that cause spinal stenosis and loss of motion.
-Researchers revealed that spinal mobilization with leg movement in patients with lower extremity sciatica pain reduced low back and leg pain intensity, disability, pain; increased range of motion of spine; and gratified patients in the short and long term.
+Researchers revealed that spinal mobilization with leg movement in patients with lower extremity sciatica pain reduced low back and leg pain intensity, disability, pain; improved range of motion of spine; and gratified patients in the short and long term.
 (2) Layden Chiropractic benefits Plainville back pain sufferers’ discs!

-Second, Layden Chiropractic may recommend nutritional delivery of glycosaminoglycan by capsule which is improved when combined with Cox® Technic.
-This combination allows increased levels in the disc.
-It is this glycosaminoglycan that absorbs water to nine times its own volume, generating higher fluid content in the disc to improve both nerve opening size and aid prevention of disc degeneration and inflammation.
-Folic acid (Vitamin B9) contributes to peripheral nerve injury repair by promoting Schwann cell proliferation, migration, and secretion of nerve growth factor.
+Second, Layden Chiropractic may recommend nutritional delivery of glycosaminoglycan by capsule which is boosted when combined with Cox® Technic.
+This combination allows higher levels in the disc.
+The glycosaminoglycan absorbs water to nine times its own volume, creating greater fluid content in the disc to improve both nerve opening size and assist prevention of disc degeneration and inflammation.
+Folic acid (Vitamin B9) contributes to peripheral nerve injury healing by promoting Schwann cell proliferation, migration, and secretion of nerve growth factor.
 (3)

 CONTACT Layden Chiropractic